 9. Take care of your mail

-You don’t want mail to pile up at your home when you’re gone, so arrange for a neighbor or house-sitter to come to pick it up.
+You don’t want mail to pile up at your home when you’re gone, so arrange for a neighbor or house-sitter to pick it up.
 You can also ask USPS to hold your mail while you’re away.

 If you’re ready to upgrade your home security, order your SimpliSafe Home Security System today!
-Tap or click here for a 60-day money-back guarantee, plus free shipping and free returns.
+Tap or click here for a 60-day money-back guarantee, free shipping and free returns.